Editorial policy and guidelines for contributors

 Before taking the trouble to prepare your piece for publication, kindly drop a line to email@example.com first, with a short note outlining your intentions.
 We can then discuss so as to make best use of your time and contribution.
 If we have any questions, we will get in touch first to iron them out.
 If we find the piece out of our main focus, we will let you know immediately with a short note of explanation.

-(Please note: W/S does not publish announcements concerning events, conferences, books, etc. On the other hand our Facebook group page at http://www.facebook.com/worldstreets does so feel free to contact us there.
-All W/S articles are based on analysis.
-That said, when an interesting conference or event in any of the areas what we cover becomes known to us, if it is relevent for specific focus groups we often are happy to pass on the basic information to that forum.
+(Please note: W/S does not publish announcements concerning events, conferences, books, etc. On the other hand our Facebook group page at https://www.facebook.com/WorldStreetsOnline/ does, so feel free to contact us there.
+All W/S articles are based on independent analysis.
+That said, when an interesting conference or event in any of the areas what we cover becomes known to us, if it is relevant for specific focus groups we often are happy to pass on the basic information to that forum.
 See the posting on Getting the most out of World Streets: Stocks and flows for more on how these parallel groups work. )

-Posting routine: All entries to the journal are made by the Editor-in-chief, who will review each project and final draft with the contributing editors and the copy editor before posting.
+Posting routine: All entries to the journal are made by the Editor, who reviews each project and final draft with the contributing editors and the copy editor before posting.